 I asked around for a good recipe but ended up winging it a little, what resulted was really good!
-My son decided it was too spicy, so I made a separate batch of daikon with ginger and carrots for him.

-Spicy Fermented Daikon Recipe (Makes 1 quart)
+Spicy Fermented Daikon Recipe

-2-3 cloves of garlic
+- 2-3 cloves garlic

-1 tbsp crushed red pepper flakes
+- 1 tbsp crushed red pepper flakes

-1 tbsp sweet variety of honey
+- 1 tbsp raw, sweet variety honey

-15 grams salt (approximately 1 tbsp)
+- 15 g salt (approx 1 tbsp)

-3. Close jar and ferment 5-7 days.
+- Close jar and ferment 5-7 days.
 Move the fridge where you can enjoy right away or age longer!